Biopharmaceutical: Produced by recombinant DNA

 Research and development investment in new medicines by the biopharmaceutical industry stood at $65.2 billion in 2008.
 A few examples of biologics made with recombinant DNA technology include:

 Vaccines

 Many vaccines are grown in tissue cultures.

 Gene therapy

 Viral gene therapy involves artificially manipulating a virus to include a desirable piece of genetic material.

+Viral gene therapies using engineered plant viruses have been proposed to enhance crop performance and promote sustainable production.

 Biosimilars

 With the expiration of many patents for blockbuster biologics between 2012 and 2019, the interest in biosimilar production, i.e., follow-on biologics, has increased.
 Compared to small molecules that consist of chemically identical active ingredients, biologics are vastly more complex and consist of a multitude of subspecies.
 Due to their heterogeneity and the high process sensitivity, originators and follow-on biosimilars will exhibit variability in specific variants over time.
 The safety and clinical performance of both originator and biosimilar biopharmaceuticals must remain equivalent throughout their lifecycle.
 Process variations are monitored by modern analytical tools (e.g., liquid chromatography, immunoassays, mass spectrometry, etc.) and describe a unique design space for each biologic.

 Biosimilars require a different regulatory framework compared to small-molecule generics.
 Legislation in the 21st century has addressed this by recognizing an intermediate ground of testing for biosimilars.
 The filing pathway requires more testing than for small-molecule generics, but less testing than for registering completely new therapeutics.

 In 2003, the European Medicines Agency introduced an adapted pathway for biosimilars, termed similar biological medicinal products.
 This pathway is based on a thorough demonstration of comparability of the product to an existing approved product.
 Within the United States, the Patient Protection and Affordable Care Act of 2010 created an abbreviated approval pathway for biological products shown to be biosimilar to, or interchangeable with, an FDA-licensed reference biological product.
 Researchers are optimistic that the introduction of biosimilars will reduce medical expenses to patients and the healthcare system.